Elizabeth Warren: Ancestry and Native American claims

 According to Warren and her brothers, older family members told them during their childhood that they had some Native American ancestry.
-In 2012, she said that "being Native American has been part of my story, I guess, since the day I was born".
+In 2012, she said, "being Native American has been part of my story, I guess, since the day I was born".
 In 1984, Warren contributed recipes to a Native American cookbook and identified herself as Cherokee.
 Warren is not a part of any native tribes and does not hold any tribal citizenship.

 During Warren's first Senate race in 2012, her opponent, Scott Brown, speculated that she had fabricated Native ancestry to gain advantage on the employment market and used Warren's ancestry in several attack ads.
 Warren has denied that her alleged heritage gave her any advantages in her schooling or her career.
 Several colleagues and employers (including Harvard) have said her reported ethnic status played no role in her hiring.
 From 1995 to 2004, her employer, Harvard Law School, listed her as a Native American in its federal affirmative action forms; Warren later said she was unaware of this.

 The Washington Post reported that in 1986, Warren identified her race as "American Indian" on a State Bar of Texas write-in form used for statistical information gathering, but added that there was "no indication it was used for professional advancement".
 A 2018 Boston Globe investigation found that her reported ethnicity played no role in her rise in the academic legal profession, and concluded there was "clear evidence, in documents and interviews, that her claim to Native American ethnicity was never considered by the Harvard Law faculty, which voted resoundingly to hire her, or by those who hired her to four prior positions at other law schools", and that "Warren was viewed as a white woman by the hiring committees at every institution that employed her".
 In February 2019, Warren apologized for having identified as Native American.